WTVT: News operation

 Under Gaylord Broadcasting ownership, the company poured significant resources into channel 13's news operation.
 In 1958, WTVT became the second station in the country to introduce daily editorials, and was also the first station in the country to run an hour-long news block, consisting of 45 minutes of local news (under the title Pulse) combined with the then-15-minute network newscast.
 By 1962, WTVT had overtaken WFLA-TV as the highest-rated station in the Tampa Bay market, retaining that position for over 25 years.
 This was largely because of the longevity of many of the station's personalities.
-For instance, Roy Leep was the station's weatherman from 1957 until his retirement in November 26, 1997, and Hugh Smith was the station's main anchor from 1963 to 1991, spending most of that time doubling as its news director.
+For instance, Roy Leep was the station's weatherman from 1957 until his retirement on November 26, 1997, and Hugh Smith was the station's main anchor from 1963 to 1991, spending most of that time doubling as its news director.

 Channel 13 dropped the Pulse moniker from its newscasts in 1989 in favor of Eyewitness News.
 The Eyewitness News moniker was retained during the early years of the Fox era before being dropped in 1997.